 - Secondhand smoke from any tobacco product

-PSAs should be exactly 30 or 60 seconds in length minutes in length.
+PSAs should be exactly 30 or 60 seconds in length.

 A panel of judges from the film, environmental, and lung health community will review and evaluate the films.
 The finalists will be announced during the week of March 12, 2018, and the winners will be announced at the screening on Saturday, April 7th.
 Films will be judged on the following criteria: